All Episodes

 You can't go changing a law to help yourself politically.

-And I've heard other intelligentsia members, you know, you when you put it like that, I totally agree with you.
+And I've heard other intelligentsia members, you know, when you put it like that, I totally agree with you.

-Ron Fournier was like Ron Fournier saw nothing wrong with what Obama was doing until Dr. Krauthammer pointed out to him, but wait a minute, he's only doing this to help himself politically.
+Ron Fournier was like, Ron Fournier saw nothing wrong with what Obama was doing until Dr. Krauthammer pointed out to him, but wait a minute, he's only doing this to help himself politically.

 If he wanted to help himself politically, he should have to change policy or whatever and change the minds of the voters.

-But you can't just and for you, you know what, you put it that way.
+But you can't just, and Fournier, you know what?

 I agree with you.